-H. Connections to Wired Computers - - Gray
+E. Connections to Wired Computers - Gray Ports

 Connect your wired (non-wireless) computers to these ports.
-These ports are RJ45, 10/100 auto-negotiation, auto-uplinking ports for standard UTP category 5 or 6 Ethernet cable.
-The ports are labeled 1 through 4, with onboard LEDs on the connectors.
+These ports are RJ45, 10/100/1000 auto-negotiation, autouplinking ports for standard UTP category 5 or 6 Ethernet cable.
+The ports are labeled 1 through 4.
+Use the gray cable provided to connect your computer to any one of these ports.

-I. Connection to Modem - Yellow
+F. Connection to Modem - Yellow Port

 This port is for connection to your cable or DSL modem.
-Use the cable that was provided with the modem to connect the modem to this port.
+Use the cable that was provided with your modem to connect the modem to this port.
 Use of a cable other than the one supplied with the cable modem may not work properly.

-J. Reset Button - Red
+G. Reset Button

-The "Reset" button is used in rare cases when the Router may function improperly.
-Resetting the Router will restore the Router's normal operation while maintaining the programmed settings.
+The "Reset" button is used in rare cases when the N1 Vision may function improperly.
+Resetting the N1 Vision will restore the N1 Vision's normal operation while maintaining the programmed settings.
 You can also restore the factory default settings by using the "Reset" button.
 Use the restore option in instances where you may have forgotten your custom password.

 i.
-Resetting the Router
+Resetting the N1 Vision